-“Today you have a faculty lunch at 12 o’clock; you need to take Cathy to the airport by 2 p.m.; you have a lecture at 4.15 p.m. on deforestation in the Amazon rainforest,” the prototype Siri tells the professor.
+“Today you have a faculty lunch at 12 o’clock; you need to take Cathy to the airport by 2 p.m.; you have a lecture at 4:15 p.m. on deforestation in the Amazon rainforest,” the prototype Siri tells the professor.

 ‘Your grip feels weak’

+After a half-decade of research, SRI International decided to spin off a startup called “Siri” (a phonetic version of the company’s name).
 Siri launched in the App Store in early 2010, connected to a variety of web services.
-It could, for instance, order taxis through TaxiMagic and pull concert data from StubHub, movie reviews from Rotten Tomatoes or restaurant data from Yelp.
+It could order taxis through TaxiMagic and pull concert data from StubHub, movie reviews from Rotten Tomatoes or restaurant data from Yelp.

+It was also amusingly potty-mouthed, with liberal use of the F-bomb and a range of sarcastic responses.
 Ask it for the nearest gym, for example, and Siri would quip, “Yeah, your grip feels weak.”

 Apple acquires Siri

 Apple acquired Siri in April 2010 for an amount reportedly in the vicinity of $200 million.
 The company immediately started working out how to bake Siri into the iPhone.
 And Jobs got hands-on about making the AI assistant user-friendly.